zorth64/TextOverlay/README.md

 ## Params

 ### `<TEXT>`
-The first parameter is the text of the information to be shown, which may contain one or more lines of text.<br>Supports the insertion of SF Symbols icons along the text by inserting the placeholder with the following format:
+The first parameter is the text of the information to be shown, which may contain one or more lines of text.

+#### In-line SF Symbol:
+Supports the insertion of SF Symbols icons along the text by inserting the placeholder with the following format:

 `[<SF Symbol name>]`

-In the text position where there is an icon placeholder, the marker is automatically replaced by the corresponding symbol between brackets characters.
+The in-line SF Symbol icon marker is automatically replaced by the symbol whose name is defined between the bracket characters.

+#### Custom Text Color:
+You can set a color for a specific text snippet with the following syntax:

+`<color=<Color name>;<The text to which the color will be applied>>`

+Standard macOS system color names are supported, such as `red`, `yellow`, `green` and `accentColor`.
+It is also possible to define colors using hexadecimal color code.

+For example, the text `The quick brown <color=brown;fox> jumps over the lazy dog` applies the brown color to the word “fox”.

 ### `-position <vertical>[,<horizontal>]` (default: `center,center`)
 Defines the vertical and horizontal position of the screen where the overlay should be displayed.
 The values must be separated by comma.
 The first value indicates the vertical position (options: `top`, `bottom` or `center`), and the second value indicates the horizontal position (options: `left`, `right` or `center`).